rfielding/dji-rtmp/README.md

 The next step to simply test it:

 - On OSX, I had to use an old version of VLC to see rtmp streams correctly.
 I installed VLC 2.2.4, and was able to read from the rtmp url.
-- Once VLC works, you can use ffmpeg command-lines to convert these streams into mp4 files.
+- Once VLC works, you know that RTMP streaming from the drone works.
+Next, you can use ffmpeg command-lines to convert these streams into mp4 files.

 For example, to extract the currently streaming 1MB off of a stream, you can run this:

 ```
 ffmpeg -i rtmp://mydjidrone.rfielding.com:1935/live/a -fs 1000000 flight.mp4
 ```

+There are more complicated commands you can run with ffmpeg to segment the video.